Cheating in bridge: Further allegations

 After EBL Disciplinary Commission ruling was published, further allegations regarding Balicki-Żmudziński's fair play resurfaced, in form of an anonymously edited video titled "People and their strange mannerisms".
 The video implied the pair used a set of hand and body gestures to enquire and show specific information about suits and key card values held by the players during defensive play of the boards, along with attempts to transmit the same information about defenders' hands from dummy to the declarer, during the Opatija championships and in a Polish Premier League match.
-Interestingly, parts of the alleged code (finger gestures on the table surface regarding card counts in specific suits) have already been observed during the initial crowd-sourced investigation, but were discarded in favour of the bidding cards placement hypothesis.
+Parts of the alleged code (finger gestures on the table surface regarding card counts in specific suits) had already been observed during the initial crowd-sourced investigation, but were discarded in favour of the bidding cards placement hypothesis.

 Following these revelations, Polish Bridge Union and EBL have taken a series of decisions aiming at addressing newly resurfaced allegations: